 I receive important marketing emails every day.
 I know you do, too.
-Of course, none of these messages are important to us.
+Of course, none of these marketing messages are important to us.

 They are not even of interest to us.

 The vast majority are not even relevant to us.

 They are only important to the people sending them.

 I’m referring to the special offers that aren’t even remotely special.
 The poorly targeted offers, which are totally irrelevant to you and your needs.
 And the outright spam from strangers.

 Whilst sending unwanted information via email requires a very small publishing investment, the cost to the sender’s reputation is far higher.

 There’s a limit to the number of times a business can pester their prospective customers, before it hurts the business commercially.